 Why does this matter?
 It comes down to the IRS’s ability to collect the taxes.
 The IRS cannot impose a lien or levy or seize the sole owner’s personal assets if the LLC’s employment taxes are not paid.
 The IRS can only levy or seize the LLC’s assets to satisfy this type of liability.

-Given this dichotomy it may make sense for single member LLC owners to convert their single member LLCs into multi-member LLCs or to elect to have the LLC be taxed as a corporation once the LLC has achieved some measure of financial success.
-Of course, the business owner must also consider other tax factors, such as the trust fund recovery penalty and the role of self-employment taxes.Previous post: IRS Private Tax Debt Collection Agencies
+Given this dichotomy, it may make sense for single-member LLC owners to convert their single-member LLCs into multi-member LLCs or to elect to have the LLC be taxed as a C or S corporation once the LLC has achieved some measure of financial success.
+It is important to consider other tax factors as well, such as the trust fund recovery penalty and the role of self-employment taxes, and how the IRS handles unpaid payroll taxes.

 To ensure that LLC owners are meeting all legal requirements while minimizing tax liabilities, it is essential to consult with a tax professional who is well-versed in LLC taxation.
 Tax attorneys can assist LLC owners in choosing the right tax classification and ensuring that all tax requirements are met.
 They can also help to develop a comprehensive tax plan that takes into account all relevant tax issues and factors.